From classical to contemporary, from video journalism or wedding documentary videos to pure dreams.

 In addition, we use wireless microphones and totally portable and compact video systems that keep our work out-of-the-way and unnoticed.

-I can put you in touch with many clients who said to us after the event, "I never even noticed you!"
+I can put you in touch with many clients who said to us after the event, "How did you capture those details!
+I didn't even notice you!"

 Here are some comments from past clients.

 Call us, set up a meeting, and see samples for yourself.
+I'd also be happy to give you as many references to past clients as you like.

 We'll show you our equipment and how we'll use it at your wedding.